 The Governors avoided one problem by lifting the quarantine restrictions.
 President Trump claimed that he had the power to raise the quarantines put in place by the Governors.
 Georgia, South Carolina, and Tennessee will be the guinea pigs for the rest of the states.
 If things go well there, then other states will follow.
 If things go wrong, then the other states might overreact by waiting too long to lift restrictions.
 A lot is riding on the three states’ success.
 I don’t know if I agree with the timing, but I agree with the process.

-The part I agree with is allowing a few states to go first; that way, we can see how the virus responds to the lifting of the quarantine.
+I agree with allowing a few states to go first; that way, we can see how the virus responds to the quarantine’s lifting.
 I believe the states are going too early.
 The government needs to perfect the process before moving to the next step.
 We still have testing problems.
 I see how we can do anything without adequate testing.
 Without proper testing, we are flying in the dark.
-This problem can get worse than it is because of the lack of resources to make an excellent decision.
-Check out: Coronavirus lifting restrictions in the United States, a nation at war – Week Six
+This problem can worsen because of the lack of resources to make an excellent decision.